 Find out more about contraception while breastfeeding.

-Breastfeeding while you're pregnant with another baby is generally considered safe but this is something that's important to talk about with your GP or health visitor.
+There is no reason why you cannot breastfeed while you're pregnant with another baby, but this is something you might want to talk about with your GP or health visitor.

 Breastfeeding more than one child